Ambercontinuum/Rotational-Recursive-Compression-RRC/README.md

 Acknowledgments

-Special thanks to Gemini, Grok, Claude, Copilot, and ChatGPT for co-developing, validating, and refining the theory and its implementation.
+Special thanks to Gemini, Grok, Claude, Copilot, Perplexity and ChatGPT for co-developing, validating, and refining the theory and its implementation.

 This project represents a fusion of neurodivergent creativity and recursive machine intelligence.